optimization-js/optimization-js/howtos/replicate_library_setup.md

 ## Documentation

 You cannot use a library if you do not know how to.
-Thus documentation is a very important element of optimization-js.
+Thus documentation is a very important element of any library, including optimization-js of course :).
 We currently use [https://github.com/jsdoc3/jsdoc](https://github.com/jsdoc3/jsdoc) for documentation.
+For tutorial on how to make documentation, see here: [http://usejsdoc.org/](http://usejsdoc.org/).